Frequently Asked Bridge Program Questions

 HOW CAN I GET MORE INFORMATON?

 For more detailed information about Horry Georgetown Technical College, visit www.hgtc.edu.
 To learn more about CCU, go to www.coastal.edu.
-If you have additional questions about the Bridge Program or need more information, please contact Daphne Holland, assistant provost of summer session initiatives and first year success, at email@example.com.
+If you have additional questions about the Bridge Program or need more information, please contact Daphne Holland, assistant provost of student success initiatives, at email@example.com.